resotto/gochk/README.md

   - goimports
   - goreturns
   - gofumports
-- If you have files with following file path or import path, gochk might not work well.
+- If you have files with following file path or import path, Gochk might not work well.
   - The path including the two directory names specified in `dependencyOrders` in `gochk/configs/config.json`.
     - For example, if you have the path `app/external/adapter/service` and want to handle this path as what is in `adapter`, and `dependencyOrders = ["external", "adapter"]`, the index of the path will be `0` (not `1`).

-### What gochk does
+### What Gochk does

-gochk checks whether .go files violate [Clean Architecture The Dependency Rule](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html#the-dependency-rule) or not, and prints its results.
+Gochk checks whether .go files violate [Clean Architecture The Dependency Rule](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html#the-dependency-rule) or not, and prints its results.

 > This rule says that source code dependencies can only point inwards.
 Nothing in an inner circle can know anything at all about something in an outer circle.